upgini/upgini/README.md

 	cv=CVType.time_series
 )
 ```
+⚠️ **Pre-process search dataset** in case of time series prediction:
+Sort rows in dataset according to observation order, in most cases - ascending order by date/datetime

 ### 🆙 Accuracy and uplift metrics calculations
 We calculate all the accuracy metrics and uplifts for non-linear machine learning algorithms, like gradient boosting or neural networks.
 If your external data consumer is a linear ML algorithm (like log regression), you might notice different accuracy metrics after data enrichment.